Restorative Circles

 A Post-Circle occurs at a later date to review the Action Plan and discuss if there needs to be further action taken, or if the results are satisfactory to all participants.

-If you would like to explore initiating a Restorative Circle (anybody can) or explore joining the team, please contact Sarah Forbes or John Byer.
+Below are simple diagrams of the Reflective Dialogue and Restorative Circle processes.
+If you would like to explore initiating a Restorative Circle (anybody can) or explore joining the team, please contact Healthy Congregation Team,

 We will contact you by telephone for a brief conversation to ensure that a Restorative Circle is the best tool for the situation and, if so, to schedule an in-person meeting.
 At that meeting a team member will describe the process and answer any questions.
-At the end of that interview you may then decide to proceed or not.
+At the end of that meeting you may then decide to proceed or not.

 Thank you.
 We look forward to being of service.